Editor’s Note: This post has been updated for 2020

 Our guide on finding the amount of data you need will make this step simple.

-Don’t Forget the Prepaid Carriers
+Don’t Forget the Prepaid Networks

 Don’t Forget the Accessories

 - A stylus pen is a great way to improve accuracy and make it easier to use your screen.
 Not to mention there’s less smudges and fingerprints to clean up later.
-Our stylus pen summaries offer advice on finding the perfect option to suit your preferences!

-- Lastly, if you’re always on the go, a smartphone car mount makes it easier to use navigation, hands-free calling and other features without distracting yourself or forcing you to dig under the seat for your phone when you get home.
+- Lastly, if you’re always on the go, a smartphone car mount makes it easier to use navigation, hands-free calling and other features without distracting yourself or forcing you to dig under the seat for your mobile when you get home.

-If you found this article useful -- or know someone who might -- take a moment to share it on social media.
+If you found this article useful--or know someone who might--take a moment to share it on social media.
 Your shares and comments help to make this site better for everyone!

 Disclosure: You should know that in some cases, we may receive a referral fee (at no additional cost to you) for products purchased through the links on our site.
 These links help support our work but they do not influence our content.
 Our editorial recommendations are always genuine and we try to feature only the best products and services.
 Why trust us?